-Learn how to buy, sell and trade cryptocurrencies on Binance.
+Learn how to buy, sell and trade cryptocurrency on Binance.

-Whether you’re a professional trader or just starting out with cryptocurrencies, Binance offers a wide variety of tools for engaging with digital asset markets.
-It’s straightforward to buy and sell cryptocurrencies through the Binance exchange, while additional features make the platform capable of handling complex trading operations as well.
+Whether you’re a professional trader or just starting out with cryptocurrency, Binance offers a wide variety of tools for engaging with digital asset markets.
+It’s straightforward to buy and sell cryptocurrency through the Binance exchange, and the inclusion of additional features makes the platform capable of handling complex trading operations as well.

 Trading fee discounts

 A discount when paying trading fees with the BNB coin.